Grab a seat ’cause the next lesson is about to begin!

 The trick with “bottom of article” messages is knowing what to offer.
 To that extent, Backlinko is offering a lot more exclusivity than HubSpot.

-This nifty little box hangs around the corner of your screen, offering you cool stuff.
+This nifty little box hangs around the corner of a site’s screen, offering visitors cool stuff.
 It’s not as invasive as a pop-up but it still grabs your attention.

-The cool thing about slideup boxes is that they’re almost as hard to miss as pop-ups but less annoying.
-You can even customize it to make sure you don’t put off readers.
+This makes them almost as hard to miss as pop-ups but less annoying.
+You can also customize its timing to make sure you don’t put off readers.

 You could make the box appear when people reach the middle of the page.
 If they click on the “X” instead of giving their address, make it so they won’t see it again for a month or so.
 This way, no one will complain.